VISIT OUR ART STORE ▶

 Painting a Realistic Magnolia Flower in Translucent Watercolor

-Now, it's time to take things up a notch with the magnolia flower.
+Now, it’s time to take things up a notch with one of the most elegant blooms—the magnolia.

-In this tutorial, I'll guide you through the process of painting a magnolia flower, from sketching to applying watercolor, in a way that highlights its natural beauty and transparency.
+In this tutorial, Natalia Nazarian will guide you through the entire process, from sketching the basic shapes to applying soft watercolor layers that capture the magnolia’s natural beauty and delicate transparency.

 Let’s get started!